sderosiaux/react-stack-step-by-step/README.md

 }
 ```

+Basically :
-Basically, that adds the transform [`babel-plugin-react-transform`](https://github.com/gaearon/babel-plugin-react-transform) which is going to be used for the `development` NODE_ENV only.  simply retrieve all React components, and pass them to each of its `"transforms"` to let them add their custom code.
+– that adds the transform `babel-plugin-react-transform` for the `development` NODE_ENV only
+– this transform retrieve all the React components it can find in the source code
-In our case, `react-transform-hmr` will add the HR code.
+– it passes them down to each of its processors defined in `"transforms"` to let them add their custom code. (in our case, `react-transform-hmr` will add the HR code)

-[`babel-plugin-react-transform`](https://github.com/gaearon/babel-plugin-react-transform) handles as many transforms as we want, for instance :
+For the record, `babel-plugin-react-transform` handles as many `"transforms"` as we want.
+They are just going to be called right after each other.
+For instance :

 ```js
 {